 - Referral fee of 15% of total sale price (item price + delivery charges) or $0.3/item – whichever is higher.

-- Closing fee of $1.8 applicable to media items only per sale, not unit.
+- Closing fee of $1.8 only applied to media items (per sale, not unit).

 - Refund Administration Fee, which is $5.00 or 20% of the referral fee – whichever is less.

 - Monthly high-volume listing fee of $0.001 per ASIN for listings above the 1.5 mil. free limit.

 - Rental book service fee of USD $5.00, if applicable.